Jerry141/NeonDungeonTurboDrakeAdventureUnity/README.md

 - You play as the Turbo Drake - manifestation of Vlad Drakula Tepesh in the Synthwave inspired world where Neons are the source of power.
 - The lower you go through the dungeon the more dangerous it gets, be ready to get more powerful as well by feeding upon the enemies residing this wretched place.
 - The game is in very early stages of development, but content is planned to be added as frequent as possible, as this is my side project and I have no time or resources to commit to this 100% unfortunately.
+- The whole purpose of this project is to learn C#, Unity and overall game development.
+It is just more fun to do with some story.
+- Everything is a subject to change, I will treat this one as my sandbox and will mess around from time to time.

+The game is possible to test here: [Unity Play](https://play.unity.com/mg/other/ndtda_build1)

 ## Content